leuty/eb-cosmo/README.md

 DYCOREL  = -L${EBROOTDYCORE_CRCLIM_GPU}/lib -lDycoreWrapperCUDA -lDycoreCUDA
 DYCOREI  =
 ```
-If you compile another version of Cosmo targeting the other architecture (i.e. the CPU) you need to update the `Options.lib.cpu` with the corresponding variable: `EBROOTDYCORE_CRCLIM_GPU`.
+If you compile another version of Cosmo targeting the CPU, you need to update the `Options.lib.cpu` with the corresponding variable: `EBROOTDYCORE_CRCLIM_GPU`.
 The extended tutorial provides more details about these files and variables.

 Load all corresponding modules:
 ```
 cosmo-pompa/cosmo/$ module load DYCORE_CRCLIM_GPU/cordex-CrayGNU-18.08-double
 ```
-and run the Cosmo build script:
+and run the good old Cosmo build script:
 ```
 cosmo-pompa/cosmo/$ test/jenkins/./build.sh -c cray -t gpu -x $EBROOTDYCORE_CRCLIM_GPU
 ```
 et voila!
-After waiting between 60 and 90 minutes you have a working Cosmo executable.
+After waiting ~60 minutes you have a working Cosmo executable.

 # Running the model

 Running the model on Daint may also not be trivial.
-So if you plan a CPU run, you should add the following in your submit script:
+So if you plan a **CPU run**, you should add the following in your submit script:
 ```
 export MALLOC_MMAP_MAX_=0
 export MALLOC_TRIM_THRESHOLD_=536870912